haxtheweb/edtechjoker/draft-outline.md

 ## Tuesday
 - Building web sites and deploying them has never been easier
 - We'll look at some static site generators (11ty, HAX11ty) and understand how they structure and use data
+- This will help give you insight into both CI/CD code pipelines as well as a lightweight publishing engine

 ## Thursday
 - You'll deploy an 11ty or HAX11ty site.